-where l(t) is the losses advised at point of development time t.
-A(S) is the ultimate total of short-tail losses.
-A(L) is the ultimate total of long-tail losses.
-B(S) is the parameter determining the length of tail of the short-tail losses.
-B(L) is the parameter determining the length of tail of the long-tail losses.
-A then equals A(S) + A(L) and is the total of loss amounts ultimately expected.
+l(t) is the losses advised at point of development time t,

+A(S) is the ultimate total of short-tail losses,

+A(L) is the ultimate total of long-tail losses,

+B(S) is the parameter determining the length of tail of the short-tail losses, and B(L) is the parameter determining the length of tail of the long-tail losses.

-In practice a large number of values of l(t) are available, the more the better (and hence monthly development figures are better than quarterly) and the values of A(S), A(L), B(S), B(L) are calculated as such values as will minimise the weighted sum of squares.
+In practice a large number of values of l(t) are available, the more the better (and hence monthly development figures are better than quarterly) and the values of A(S), A(L), B(S), B(L) are calculated as such values as will minimise the weighted sum of squares:

-$$\frac{\sum \left\{ l{(t)} - l{(t)} \right\}^2 \times t}{\sum t}$$ where l(t) is the calculated value of losses advised as obtained from the curve defined by the parameters so estimated.
+$$\frac{\Sigma\{l(t) - l'(t)\}^2 \times t}{\Sigma t}$$

+where l'(t) is the calculated value of losses advised as obtained from the curve defined by the parameters so estimated.
+The ultimate loss amount expected is then A(S) + (A)L.

-2.5.2 In practice it is found useful to multiply each value in the numerator by t before summing so as to give more weight to the later values, and the sum so obtained is divided by $\sum \pm$ so as to obtain a mean weighted value which can be compared with other values obtained from different numbers of points used in other estimates of a similar nature so as to provide some idea of the "goodness of fit" so obtained.
+2.2.8 In practice it is found useful to multiply each value in the numerator by t before summing so as to give more weight to the later values, and the sum so obtained is divided by Σt so as to obtain a mean weighted value which can be compared with other values obtained from different numbers of points used in other estimates of a similar nature, so as to provide some idea of the 'goodness of fit' so obtained.

-2.5.3 A screen showing the curve so produced must be used to make sure that a reasonable fit has been obtained and very often it is necessary to shift the start point backwards and forwards in order to obtain such a fit.
+2.2.9 A screen showing the curve so produced must be used to make sure that a reasonable fit has been obtained, and very often it is necessary to shift the start point backwards and forwards in order to obtain such a fit.
+A close examination of the closeness of fit of the curve to the development points over (say) the last 2 years will assist in a decision as to whether the ultimate figure is reasonable.

-2.5.4 The greatest difficulty will arise in the early stages of development where the points form a straight line upwards or even a concave curve to the left.
-Even then, a modelling curve of the shape usually found, obtained by presetting parameters B(S)and B(L), will produce results which can then be examined for rough credibility , perhaps against development patterns found for earlier catastrophes at the same duration of development but bearing in mind the different development patterns found for different catastrophes.
+2.2.10 The greatest difficulty will arise in the early stages of development, where the points form a straight line upwards or even a concave curve to the left.
+Even then, a modelling curve of the shape usually found, obtained by presetting parameters B(S) and B(L), will produce results which can then be examined for rough credibility, perhaps against development patterns found for earlier catastrophes at the same duration of development, but bearing in mind the different development patterns found for different catastrophes and different channels of reporting.

-2.5.5 Once an "ultimate" figure is obtained for a specific catastrophe, the figure can be disclosed to the underwriters and claim managers concerned.
-However, even with a "feel" for the situation and assisted by general market talk, it may be difficult for them to express a reliable and well rounded opinion but more specific guidance can be rendered by producing further information via a graphical picture of likely further development.
+2.2.11.1 Once an 'ultimate' figure is obtained for a specific catastrophe, the figure can be disclosed to the underwriters and claim managers concerned.
+However, even with a 'feel' for the situation and assisted by general market talk, it may be difficult for them to express a reliable and well rounded opinion.
+More specific guidance may be rendered by producing further information via a graphical picture of likely further development.

-The modelling curve should be shown printed out against the actual development points.
-By using that point at which the long tail portion of the curve reaches 98% of expected value as being twice the B(L) value, it is possible to indicate on the curve a date at which that point will be reached.
-This percentage is obtained by putting B = t/2 in the long-tail portion of the formula, so that
+2.2.11.2 The modelling curve should be shown, printed out against the actual development points.
+By using that point at which the long-tail portion of the curve reaches 98% of expected value as being twice the B(L) value, it is possible to indicate on the curve a date at which that point will be reached.
+This percentage is obtained by putting B = t/2 in the long-tail portion of the formula, so that:

-$$1 - e^{-4} = -9817$$
+$$1-e^{-4}=0.9817.$$